Amed Rosario Player Props: Guardians vs. Tigers

-On Monday, Amed Rosario (.186 on-base percentage in past 10 games, 68 points below season-long percentage) and the Cleveland Guardians play the Detroit Tigers, whose starting pitcher will be Joey Wentz.
-First pitch is at 6:10 PM ET.
+On Wednesday, Amed Rosario (.275 slugging percentage in past 10 games, with no homers) and the Cleveland Guardians face the Detroit Tigers, whose starting pitcher will be Eduardo Rodriguez.
+First pitch is at 1:10 PM ET.

-In his most recent game he had a hitless performance (0-for-3) against the Twins.
+In his last appearance, he reached base in all four of his plate appearances (4-for-4 with a triple and an RBI) against the Tigers.

 Amed Rosario Game Info & Props vs. the Tigers